 Theme park hustle and bustle is drowned out by the sounds of waterfalls and relaxing background music.
 Grab a meal from the quick-service menu featuring Japanese staples like sushi, ramen, and teriyaki.

 Since Walt Disney World’s July reopening, EPCOT has more than lived up to its reputation for always having a festival going on, and it’s a welcome offering during the pandemic.
-On now through Feb.
-22 is the Taste of EPCOT International Festival of the Arts and the Taste of EPCOT International Flower & Garden Festival runs March 3 through July 5.
+On now through Nov.
+2 is the 2021 EPCOT International Food & Wine Festival.

 Each festival features more than 20 different temporary outdoor kitchens serving inventive small plates.
 Grab a dish (or 5) and belly up at one of the many outdoor tables scattered throughout the park.